- Use of OSHA for investigation of problematic claims. (29 CFR 1904.5 can be used to obtain HIPAA releases and schedule an early IME exam.)

 - C. An offer of limited or modified work which, if refused, can be construed as a voluntary withdrawal from labor.
 The offer also acts as an objective measure of wage earning capacity and can supplant Board guidelines for medical evaluation of PPD final rates.
 (WCxKit)

 employer SSDB assistance for certain medical conditions such as heart attacks, can reduce comp claims filed later.
 Many workers comp heart attack claims are not filed until after a worker has consulted an SSDB attorney, most of who are also comp attorneys, and the time to file a compensation claim has not yet expired.
 Workers frequently resist filing claims against employers who have been supportive.

-Author Attorney Theodore Ronca is a practicing lawyer in Aqueboque, NY.
-He is a frequent writer and speaker and has represented employers in the areas of workers compensation, Social Security disability, employee disability plans, and subrogation for over 30 years.
-Mr. Ronca has 21 years experience in searching and retrieving medical records and many other types of documents for defense workers Compensation claims.
-Contact Attorney Ronca at 631-722-2100 or email@example.com
+Author: Attorney Theodore Ronca is a practicing lawyer from Aquebogue, NY.
+He is a frequent writer and speaker, and has represented employers in the areas of workers’ compensation, Social Security disability, employee disability plans and subrogation for over 30 years.
+Attorney Ronca can be reached at 631-722-2100. email@example.com